 |Total Pay||C$49,901 to C$88,031|

-How Much Does a Behavioral Therapist Make in the UK?
+How Much Is a Behavioral Therapist Salary in the UK?

 |Behavioral Therapist Salary Canada||Per Year||Per Hour|